worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 title:  Training in pseudo situ
 date:   2020-09-06 00:00:00 +0000
 categories: training course
+image: /assets/2020-09-06-training-in-pseudo-situ/student.webp
 published: false
-image: /assets/2020-09-06-training-in-pseudo-situ/student.webp
+toc: true
+mermaid: true
 ---

 A developer's role is not just code, and a BA’s role is not just story writing, anyone in the industry will attest to this.
-However many training programs offer little in the way of understanding the role and expectations for a member of an autonomous, highly performant team; these lessons are commonly deferred.
+However many training programs offer little in the way of understanding the role and expectations for a member of an autonomous team; these lessons are commonly deferred.
 Learning these on the job.

 <!--more-->

+# Contents
 <nav>
 <ul>
   <li>